 Established in 1998, PayPal (NASDAQ:PYPL) was one of the first digital payment and money transfer systems.
 The number of ecommerce payment systems has, of course, expanded since then to include hundreds of companies, such as Square (NYSE:SQ), Payline Data, BitPay and Venmo.

-The future of fintech
+Fintech facts: The future of fintech

-On that note, it’s hard not to bring up the impact blockchain technology could have on fintech.
+As a final note, it’s hard not to bring up the impact blockchain technology could have on fintech.

 “Blockchain technology offers a secure, fast, and cheaper medium of carrying out online transaction and online transfer of information without the need of third party verification,” a BIS Research report states.
 “The adoption of blockchain technology in financial services sector has gained traction.”

-Investing in fintech
+Fintech facts: Investing in fintech

 This is an updated version of an article originally published by the Investing News Network in 2017.

-Don’t forget to follow us @INN_Technology for real-time news updates.
+Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Dorothy Neufeld, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.